 Genetic screening and testing is now available through your doctor

-Dr. Madani Sims, M.D., at UF Health now offers genetic screening and testing for hereditary breast and ovarian cancer as part of your annual wellness visit.
+Dr. Madani, M.D., at UF Health now offers genetic screening and testing for hereditary breast and ovarian cancer as part of your annual wellness visit.

 How do you receive genetic screening and testing?

 If you are interested in genetic testing for hereditary breast and ovarian cancer, please provide your family cancer history by:

 - Clicking on the link you received in a phone text from UF Health or through your MyChart inbox

 - Answering the questions.

 Dr. Madani or a member of her team will review your answers.
 If the screening results show that you could be at risk for hereditary breast and ovarian cancer, she may refer you for genetic counseling and genetic testing (both can take place during your wellness visit).

 What happens during genetic testing?